 - Professional advisors and consultants

 These service providers are contractually obligated to use your personal information only to provide services to us and in accordance with our instructions and this Privacy Policy.
-You consent to the processing of data about you by these providers in the manner and for the purposes set out in this Privacy Policy.
 For more information on these third parties, including how to opt out from certain data collection, please contact us using the email in the “Contact Us” section of this Privacy Policy, or by visiting the respective third party’s privacy policy, including but not limited to the following:

 - Stripe: https://stripe.com/privacy